mr-stegosaurus/Price-Checker-v2/README.md

 -Add CEXes
 -Update curve pricing with more sophsiticated routing.
 -Update uniswap pricing with more sophisticated routing.
 -Create backtesting script to find historical arbitrage opportunities.
+[DONE] -Create addtl backtesting script that uses TheGraph instead of Alchemy.
+Should be faster.
+-Update Uniswap and Curve pricing to use all pools instead of just the 2 I have hardcoded.
+-Create folders with scripts that run on separate chains (mainnet, base, arbitrum, etc.)